FrancoFernando/coding-interview-preparation/LinkedList/0234.Palindrome-Linked-List/notes.md

 ### Thinking Process

+The problem asks to find if a linked list holding integer values is a palindrome or not.

-The brute force solution would be to copy the linked list value into an array and check if they're palidrome using 2 pointers.
+The brute force solution would be to copy the linked list values into an array and check if they're palindrome using the 2-pointer method.
+However, this solution's time and space complexity are O(N).

-A more elegant solution is given by recursion.
-Both current node and its nopposite are sent down to the recursion stack.
-When the function returns the current node is compared to the opposite and the opposite and the opposite advances.
-The opposite node shall be passed by reference so that it's update returning back from the recursion stack.
-Or it can be a global vartiable.
+Recursion provides a more elegant solution with the same asymptotic complexity.
+The current node and its opposite are sent down to the recursion stack.
+When the function returns, the algorithm compares the current node to the opposite and advances the opposite.
+The opposite node shall be passed by reference so that its update returns from the recursion stack.
+Or it can be a global variable.

-A more optimiized solution in term of space is given by 3 step:
+The following algorithm gives a more optimized solution in terms of space:

 1. Find the middle of the list

 2. Reverse the 2nd half of the list

-3. compare the 2 halves of the list
+3. Compare the two halves of the list

-4. restore the list as it was
+4. Restore the list as it was (if required)

 ### Complexity